admztech/Guess-The-Number/README.md

 4. You have **10** attempts to guess the number.
 After 10 attempts, the game ends.
 5. Click on **Start New Game** to play again.

+## Credits

+This project was created by **Adnan Manzoor** as part of learning HTML, CSS, and JavaScript.